animal-tree/Writing-stuff-2/Radical-Ideas/Cancel-Auto-Insurance.md

 This has all been a lot of trouble for not even having a driveable car or job, and the bare minimum liability insurance.
 And mandatory, since I can't keep this car without a licence plate in my apartment complex, so I can't return the license plate to the DMV and cancel having insurance.
 And expensive, mostly manual, and redundant, full of bureaucratic landmines.
 For no benefit over a public nationalized auto-insurance program paid for by much smaller tax-dollars instead of insane flat-rate extortions.
 What if I got sick and missed the payments, or couldn't make the payments?
 Would they have charged me more?
 Would I have gone to jail?
 Just for owning a fully-paid-off (un-drivable) car?

-Also, car insurance should pay for all damages, including, e.g., gas leaks.
+Also, car insurance should pay for all damages, including, e.g., dead batteries.